-God had now placed him in a situation where he had no other option but to look to and to trust in Him.
+God had now placed Fernando in a situation where he had no other option but to look to and to trust in Jesus.

 God brought him to Ebenezer Bible Church and Eagle’s Nest, a colony east of Tijuana.
 Though Fernando had heard and ignored the gospel throughout his life, God appointed this time for him to understand it.

 “When I heard the precious message of the sacrifice of Jesus Christ, all I could do was recognize my disobedience and ask God for forgiveness now that I knew that the gospel was real and was for me.”

 In the 20 years since that time, he has been growing in Christ and serving at Ebenezer church, alongside his wife, Silvia.
 He was pastor at Ebenezer church for many years, training up Bruce Moscoso who has served as pastor/elder alongside Fernando for several years, as well as Sergio Tapia and Andres Pino, who will soon be approved as elders to work alongside Bruce.
 With Ebenezer Church in good hands, Fernando and Sylvia are moving on to serve in Costa Rica.